Mainline Protestant: Statistical decline

+United States

 The term "mainline" once implied a certain numerical majority or dominant presence in mainstream society, but that is no longer the case.
 Protestant churches as a whole have slowly declined in total membership since the 1960s.
-As the national population has grown these churches have shrunk from 63% of the population in 1970 to 54% by 2000, and 48% in 2012, ceasing to be the religious category for the majority of Americans.
-This statistic may be inaccurate due to the number of former or historically mainline Protestants who continue to espouse mainline Protestant values without active church attendance.
-American affiliation with mainline denominations declined from 55% of all Protestants in 1973 to 46% in 1998.
-The number of mainline congregations in the U. S. declined from more than 80,000 churches in the 1950s to about 72,000 in 2008.
+As the national population has grown these churches have shrunk from 63% of the population in 1970 to 54% by 2000, and 40% in 2024, ceasing to be the religious category for the majority of Americans.
+American affiliation with mainline denominations declined from 55% of all Protestants in 1973 to 29% in 2024.
+The number of mainline congregations in the U.S. declined from more than 80,000 churches in the 1950s to about 72,000 in 2008.
+Robert Drinan estimated that there may have been a hundred million Mainline Protestants at one time in the United States.

 Various causes of mainline decline in population have been cited.
 Much analysis has taken place both from those within and outside mainline denominations.
 Key factors indicate that all types of churches can and do grow, regardless of hymnody or contemporary music, type of liturgy, average age of worshiper, or location On average, however, churches in rural areas, churches with older congregants, and churches with fewer young people involved struggle most to add members and grow churches.
-For example, of all churches founded since 1993, 54% are experiencing growth, while that is true for only 28% of congregations founded prior to 1900.
+For example, of all churches founded since 1993, 54% are experiencing growth, compared to 28% of congregations founded prior to 1900.
 As demographics change, the churches founded by earlier generations often struggle to adapt to changing conditions, including the declines or shifts in the age and ethnicity of local populations.
 Says David Roozen, Director of Hartford Seminary's Hartford Institute for Religion Research, "Location, Location, Location used to be the kind way that researchers described the extent to which the growth or decline of American congregations was captive to the demographic changes going on in their immediate neighborhoods."
-Age demographics cannot be overlooked as a real factor in congregational decline, with the birthrate for mainline Protestants well below what is needed to maintain membership numbers.
+Age demographics are also a real factor in congregational decline, with the birthrate for mainline Protestants well below what is needed to maintain membership numbers.